jmetzger/training-kubernetes-docker-en/container.md

 ```
 contains all of these:
 - software
-- libraries Software
+- libraries
 - tools
 - configuration data
 - no own kernel
 - good for executing applications in different enviroments

 benefits:
-- Container are decoupled (entkoppelt)
+- Containers are decoupled (entkoppelt)
-- Container are idependent from each other
+- Containers are independent from each other
 - They are able to communicate through a well defined interface to exchange information

-by defaucoupling containers:
+by decoupling containers:
 - solve problems with libraries, tools, databases (different applications needing different version)
 ```